The free group on n generators modulo n+u random relations as n goes to infinity: Countable additivity of

-The first inequality above follows from the fact that $|\Sur(\rho, \pi)|$ in Proposition~\ref{P:countfromF} is less than or equal to $|G|^n$.
+The first equality above is Corollary~\ref{C:finalmnon}.
+The first inequality follows from the fact that $|\Sur(\rho, \pi)|$ in Proposition~\ref{P:countfromF} is less than or equal to $|G|^n$.
 The second inequality follows by Lemma~\ref{L:nab-con}.
 It shows that the non-abelian part also has a lower bound depending on $u, \ell$ and $\widetilde{H}$.
 By Corollary~\ref{C:CfpFin}, $\CF(\bS_\ell)$ is a finite set, so these lower bounds for abelian part and non-abelian parts are both non-zero.
 Then we proved the theorem. \end{proof}

 Now, we establish the inductive step that is crucial in the proof of Theorem~\ref{T:totall}.

 \begin{lemma} Let $\ell>1$, $n\geq 1$, $u> -n$ be integers, and $\widetilde{H}$ be a finite level $\ell-1$ group.
 Then